tc-lang/trenchcoat/writeups/bound-method.md

 ## Optimisations

-The naive algorithm described above is highly inefficient and when budgeted has clear rough edges.
+The naive algorithm described above is highly inefficient and, when budgeted, has clear rough edges.

 This section will cover *some* of the possible optimisations that were considered before the current algorithm was decided upon.

-These optimisations will be motivated by relatively simple examples and

 ### Only Substitute Each Requirement Once